fenditsim/choropleth-map-england-and-wales/README.md

-### choropleth-map-england-and-wales
+# Drawing Choropleth Map for Regions in England And Wales

-#### Introduction
+### Introduction

-In this Shiny page, you can download shapefiles for each region in England and Wales.
+In this Shiny page, you can download shapefiles for each region (in terms of local authorities) in England and Wales.

 ![](thumbnail.png)